benmarwick/onboarding-reproducible-compendia/packaging_guide.md

 information about GooberDB, and documentation of database structure and metadata can be found at *link*.

-* We recommend not creating `README.md` directly, but from a `README.Rmd` file (an Rmarkdown file) if you have any demonstration code.
+* We recommend not creating `README.md` directly, but from a `README.Rmd` file (an R Markdown file) if you have any demonstration code.
 The advantage of the `.Rmd` file is you can combine text with code that can be easily updated whenever your package is updated.

 * Extensive examples should be kept for a vignette.
 If you want to make the vignettes more accessible before installing the package, we suggest creating a website for your package with [`pkgdown`](https://github.com/hadley/pkgdown)